 - Merriam-Webster Dictionary

-, we play games to win.
+As competitors, we play games to win.
 We fight and strain for every point with the goal of winning.
 But no game is worth the loss of one's integrity.
 This is especially true in pickleball, where one of the biggest draws is the friendly competition and camaraderie of playing with people we enjoy.

 Most of us have no financial gains from winning.
 The gain is purely emotional and strokes our egos.
 We differ from professional athletes whose careers and livings are based on winning.
 In those cases, some forms of gamesmanship seem to be acceptable.
 Baseball teams water their infields to slow opposing teams with faster players.
 Football teams put opponents' sidelines in the sun and heat while keeping theirs in the shade.